LoreStudio-Charles/Virtue/README.md

 ### The Outlaw
 In forest deep, stands hunter tall,
 With strength of heart, a promise calls.
-Yet fate took turn, a fateful flight,
+His bowstring sings, and arrow flies
-An arrow astray, through shattered night.
+the missile strays, and clears the skies.

-A messenger fell, his journey cut short,
+Beyond the stag a messenger falls,
-And shadows of guilt now silently contort.
+the guilt of blood, for justice calls.
-Blood on my hands, I bear this heavy cost,
+it stains my hands, I bear this cost,
-A heart once so vibrant is now deeply lost.
+A heart so bold, now deeply lost.

-On the run, with sorrow, I flee from my name,
+On the run, I flee my name,
-In the whispers of doubt, I'm engulfed in shame.
+rumors spread, as does my shame.
-Oh, how can they see me, a murderer in guise?
+Oh, how I wish I could recall
-When my soul is aflame with the truth and the lies.
+That missiles flight, it's deadly fall.

-Momma's love in my spirit, a beacon so bright,
+My mother's love, a beacon bright,
-Guiding me home through the treacherous night.
+Guides me home, through darkest night.
-I yearn to unveil the innocence within,
+I yearn to clear this bloody stain,
-To show the world's judgment is where I begin.
+hold momma close, and ease her pain.

-Alone in the shadows, I seek to restore,
+Alone I work to clear my name,
-The honor that lives behind my closed door.
+and find my way back home again.
-For in the heart's twilight, the truth holds its light,
+The truth rise, it's imminent,
-And I am not what they claim in their fright.
+And prove my soul is innocent.
 #### Starting Skills
 Knife, Bow, Hide, Sneak

 ### The Sailor
 Upon the waves, I sail with pride,
-For my dear momma and papa, I abide.
+My family's love, I will abide.
-From distant islands, goods I bring,
+From distant lands, these goods I bring,
-Through stormy seas, I hear their hearts sing.
+Through stormy seas, their hearts still sing.

-But fate, is cruel.
+Fate is cruel.
 It's rage resounds
-I plunged below waters in Deepen Sounds
+I washed into the Deepen Sounds
-My family fears I've met my end,
+My family fears that all is lost,
-Yet here on this isle, I softly defend.
+Yet on this isle, I have been tossed.

-With each breath, I yearn to convey,
+With every breath, I must convey,
-That I am alive; I'm not swept away.
+I am alive; not swept away.
-Oh, to whisper gently upon the breeze,
+Oh, whisper gently upon the breeze,
-To let them know I roam these seas.
+let momma know I roam these seas.

-Though waters may rise and tempests may roar,
+Though waters rise and tempest roars,
 In quiet moments, my spirit soars.
-I'll find my way back; I'll return in time,
+I'll find my way back home in time,
-For love knows no bounds, and hope is sublime.
+love knows no bounds, my hope sublime.
 #### Starting Skills
 Navigate, Cartography, Sail, Swim